Barnsley Council (BMBC) Want our Land

-Now there is an on-off plan to build a nursery on another corner of our green space.
-Penistone people have strongly objected to this but deals are done behind closed doors, without proper public scrutiny or accountability.
-By further encroaching on the recreation area, the door opens wider to yet more building and another 'patch of grass' slowly disappears.
-Unusually, there has been a very strong opposition to the building of the nursery and, in recent election campaigns, most of the candidates have referred to the matter.
-It is obvious that they all see it as a key issue.
+The new plan was to build a nursery near to the swings on another corner of our green space.
+Penistone people strongly objected but were aware that deals are often done behind closed doors, away from public scrutiny or accountability, as would happen with the supermarket.
+By encroaching further on the recreation area, the door would swing wider open to allow more building.
+Other 'patches of grass' would be in danger of disappearing.
+There had been very strong opposition to the nursery and, in recent election campaigns, most of the candidates were aware of and referred to the matter as a key issue.

 The PAGE Protest, March 2004